 A parent was upset, because she hadn’t received her PTA fundraiser order for her co-worker.

-She claimed she sent in cash as payment for the order, despite the fact that the fundraiser order forms made it clear that cash wasn’t accepted.
+The parent claimed she sent in cash as payment for the order, despite the fact that the fundraiser order forms made it clear that cash wasn’t an acceptable payment method.

 Wanting to keep the peace and appease the parent, the Principal and the PTA President made the call that the PTA would have to reimburse the parent for the cost of the order.